• Skip to primary navigation

 I researched Olivieri's ingredients plus numerous original versions from famous Italian pastry chefs and built a recipe based on all of this information.
 It helped a lot to have an actual Colomba to reference for both taste and texture.
 For any breadmakers out there, this is a challenging bread to make, but it's worth the time and effort.

 I'll never forget this first Colomba because I couldn't stop eating it.
 I had to seal it back up, put it back into its box, and push it away.
-These artisanal versions of Colomba, Panettone, or Pandora, are becoming increasingly popular in America.
-But too often these Italian desserts get a bad reputation because so many of the versions we've traditionally had access to in the States are mass-produced and full of preservatives and unnatural ingredients.
-They're often made many months before they're even expected to be consumed.
+These artisanal versions of Colomba, Panettone, or Pandoro are becoming increasingly popular in America.

-Artisanal Colomba uses a natural mother starter versus traditional active or active dry yeast for the leavening which makes it highly digestible.
+Artisanal Colomba uses a natural mother starter versus traditional active or active dry yeast for the leavening, along with slow fermentation (usually 48 hours), which makes it highly digestible.
 It relies on the highest quality natural ingredients for its incredible flavor (without the use of preservatives or additives).
-And its slow fermentation and rising time (usually 48 hours) help develop one of the most beautiful weblike dough structures I've ever seen or worked with.
-You can still find excellent Colomba and Panettone outside of Italy and if you're interested, I suggest seeking out a good one.

-Colomba Comparison in Photos | Olivieri's Artisanal Colomba Versus Biting at the Bits Colomba
+Colomba Comparison Photos (Olivieri's Artisanal Colomba vs. Biting at the Bits Colomba)

-Olivieri 1882 (a local pastry shop that's been in the same family since 1882).
-It's won multiple awards for its Colomba di Pasqua including "Best Italian Colomba di Pasqua, 2019" by Gambero Rosso (Italy's version of the Michelin Guide or Zagats).
-Plus, numerous other awards including a shout-out by the NYTimes for their "Luxurious feather-light domes" and "They are as good as it gets with Panettone" mention.
+Olivieri 1882 is a local (internationally-famous) pastry shop that's been in the same family here in Italy for five generations.
+And lucky for us, it's about 25 minutes from where we live!
+It's won multiple awards for its Colomba di Pasqua, including "Best Italian Colomba di Pasqua, 2019" by Gambero Rosso (Italy's version of the Michelin Guide or Zagats).

 Olivieri 1882 Apricot + Salted Caramel Colomba